Dukes Education Ltd. is part of the Dukes Education Group.

 We have carried out balancing tests for all the data processing we carry out on the basis of our legitimate interests, which we have described above.
 You can obtain information on any of our balancing tests by contacting us using the details set out later in this notice.

 Wherever we rely on your consent, you will always be able to withdraw that consent, although we may have other legal grounds for processing your personal data for other purposes, such as those set out above.
-In some cases, we are able to send you direct marketing without your consent, where we rely on our legitimate interests.
 You have an absolute right to opt-out of direct marketing, at any time.
 You can do this by following the instructions in the communication where this is an electronic message, updating your preferences in any account or by contacting us using the details set out below.

 Who will we share this personal data with, where and when?